 - 1 cup chicken stock

 - 2 cloves of garlic grated or minced

 - 1 lemon sliced into rounds

 - Preheat the oven to 375 degrees.
 Grease an 11 x 8 baking dish (or one of similar size).

 - In a large shallow bowl, combine flour with the parmesan, garlic powder, onion powder, and half of the lemon zest.
 Season generously with salt and pepper and mix thoroughly with a fork.
 Dredge each piece of chicken on all sides with flour mixture.
 Set aside.

 - In a large skillet over medium-high heat, heat olive oil until shimmering but not smoking.
 Add chicken skin side down, and sear until golden, 6 minutes.
 Flip and cook until the opposite side is golden, around 6 minutes more.
 Remove from the pan and set aside.

-- Bake for 30-40 minutes or until the chicken is done and the rice is tender.
+- Bake for 40-60 minutes or until the chicken is done and the rice is tender (it could take a bit longer up to an hour for some for the rice but if it is still liquidy continue baking).
 To develop a deeper color, uncover the dish for the last 5-10 minutes of baking.
 Sprinkle on the sliced basil.
 Let stand for 10 minutes.
 Stir the rice and season to taste before serving.